zeromq/goczmq/GODOC.md

 ```go
 func (c *WriteChunker) WriteTo(w io.Writer) (int64, error)
 ```
-WriteTo to reads each frame of a multi part message one at a time and writes them to an io.Writer.
+WriteTo to reads each chunk message one at a time and writes them to an io.Writer.